zenlan/ords-extra/README.md

 This is a Work In Progress!

 * Dutch `problem` text translations are not complete.
-* Product string translations are far from complete.
+* `product` string translations are far from complete.

 ## Licence